 Choosing the right tummy tuck technique may seem confusing, but there’s no need to worry: My team and I will work closely with you each step of the way to decide on the perfect approach for you.
 Please visit my before-and-after photo gallery to see examples of transformations people like you have achieved with abdominoplasty.

-If you would like to learn more about what is possible with cosmetic plastic surgery here in Houston, please contact me online or call (713) 571-0600 to get in touch.
+If you would like to learn more about what is possible with cosmetic plastic surgery here in Houston, please request a consultation online or call (713) 571-0600 to get in touch.
 I look forward to hearing from you!